magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 {% endhighlight %}

 #### After methods
-After methods run following the completion of the observed method.
-These methods must have the same name as the observed method with 'after' as the prefix.
+Magento runs all after methods following the completion of the observed method.
+Magento requires these methods have a return value and they must have the same name as the observed method with 'after' as the prefix.

-These methods can be used to modify the results of an observed method and are required to have a return value.
+You can use these methods to change the result of an observed method by modifying the original result and returning it at the end of the method.

 Below is an example of an after method modifying the return value `$result` of an observed methods call.